ElleBy/plant_monitor/README.md

 # Arduino_Plant_Monitor

+## Moisture reader
+Not in use
-Moisture reader only contains functionality to read the mositure levels from the 2 wires.
-Used to get an idea of the levels for dry and wet soil.
+Contains functionality to read the mositure levels from 2 wires.

-Plant monitor contains all the code, still being worked on and improved but currently works.
+## Plant monitor
+Contains the main body of code which is being worked on, at the moment it only gets the moisture levels.

+Moisture sensor being used is https://www.az-delivery.de/en/products/feuchtigkeitssensor-modul